 DISCLAIMER: This site is in no way affiliated with Fender Musical Instruments Corporation, CBS Musical Instruments, or any other company.
 The Fender brand names and logos are trademarks of their respective owners, and are not specifically endorsed by the owner of this website.
 We are faithful to Leo's original ideas building amps with hands of people, not machines.
 We are in no way, even remotely related to any products sold by FMIC.
 At the request of FMIC, I have renamed the specific models of Deluxe, Vibrolux, Princeton, Vibro Champ, Bassman, Vibroverb and Twin.
 As each is built, photos of amps will be posted with new logos.
 Vibrolux is first up.

-Tube-Tone Amplifiers are re-creations of the 50s~60's Fender amplifiers using the same construction
+Tube-Tone Amplifiers are re-creations of the 50s~60's amplifier designs of George Fullerton, who basically designed the Fender amplifier designs for the company started by "Doc" Kauffman and Leo Fender using the same construction

-methods used by Leo Fender, prior to his selling the
+methods used by Leo and Doc, prior to Leo selling the

 considered as the best replacement speaker for 60's amplifiers for that